SwanHubX/SwanLab/README_en.md

 Considering contributing to SwanLab?
 First, please take some time to read the [Contribution Guidelines](CONTRIBUTING.md).

 At the same time, we warmly welcome support for SwanLab through social media, events, and conference sharing.
-Thank you sincerely!
+Thank you!

 <br>